bsmith96/Reaper-Scripts/README.md

 ### Create and name marker

 Creates a marker at the time when the script is triggered, which by default asks for user input to name it.
-Can be easily adapted to use a preset name, and can be easily triggered by midi
+Can be easily adapted to use a preset name, and can be easily triggered by midi.

 One use case might be Qlab putting markers when certain cues are triggered and labelling them appropriately.

 ### Create marker

 A streamlined version of the above, simply creates a marker named "".
+This script is largely redundant, as it is already an action in Reaper, but is presented anyway as a reduced version of the above.

 ## 03 Structure